sioChannell/AwesomeTTS-AI-Version-unofficial-/README.md

 # OpenAI Compatible

 Additionally, I've added OpenAI Compatible (OpenAI Interface Compatible) service, which means you can install other OpenAI compatible TTS models locally (such as [openai-edge-tts](https://github.com/travisvn/openai-edge-tts)) for tts service.

+> Be mindful that when using OpenAI Compatible, there may be instances where you've selected OpenAI Compatible, but the generated voice turns out to be Kokoro's.
+This is likely due to a caching issue; providing it with a new word to generate should refresh the cache.

 ![screenshot](pictures/openai.png)